 4. Challenges of Distributed Transaction

-In the previous section, we’ve provided a real-life example of a distributed transaction.
+In the previous section, we provided a real-life example of a distributed transaction.
 Distributed transactions in a microservice architecture pose two key challenges.

-The first one is maintaining ACID.
-To ensure the correctness of a transaction, it must be atomic, consistent, isolated, and durable (ACID).
+The first challenge is maintaining ACID.
+To ensure the correctness of a transaction, it must be Atomic, Consistent, Isolated and Durable (ACID).
 The atomicity ensures that all or none of the steps of a transaction should complete.
 Consistency takes data from one valid state to another valid state.
 Isolation guarantees that concurrent transactions should produce the same result that sequentially transactions would have produced.
 Lastly, durability means that committed transactions remain committed irrespective of any type of system failure.
-In a distributed transaction scenario, as the transaction spans several services, it always remains a key concern to ensure ACID.
+In a distributed transaction scenario, as the transaction spans several services, ensuring ACID always remains key.

-The second one is managing the transaction isolation level.
+The second challenge is managing the transaction isolation level.
 It specifies the amount of data that is visible in a transaction when the other services access the same data simultaneously.
-In other words, if one object in one of the microservice is persisted in the database while another request reads the data, should the service return the old or new data?
+In other words, if one object in one of the microservices is persisted in the database while another request reads the data, should the service return the old or new data?

 5. Understanding Two-Phase Commit

-As the name indicates, the two-phase commit protocol executes a distributed transaction in two phases:
+As the name indicates, the two-phase commit protocol runs a distributed transaction in two phases:

-- Commit Phase: If all the participating node responds affirmatively in phase 1, then the coordinator asks all of them to commit.
-If at least one node returns negative, the coordinator asks all participants to roll back their local transactions
+- Commit Phase – If all the participating nodes respond affirmatively in phase 1, the coordinator asks all of them to commit.
+If at least one node returns negative, the coordinator asks all participants to roll back their local transactions.

-Although 2PC is useful a means to implement a distributed transaction, it has the following shortcomings:
+Although 2PC is useful to implement a distributed transaction, it has the following shortcomings:

 - All other services need to wait until the slowest service finishes its confirmation.
-Thus, the overall performance of the transaction is bound by the slowest service
+So, the overall performance of the transaction is bound by the slowest service.

 - The two-phase commit protocol is slow by design due to the chattiness and dependency on the coordinator.
-Thus, it can lead to scalability and performance issues in a microservice-based architecture involving multiple services
+So, it can lead to scalability and performance issues in a microservice-based architecture involving multiple services.

 - Two-phase commit protocol is not supported in NoSQL databases.
-Thus, in a microservice architecture where one or more services use NoSQL databases, a two-phase commit cannot be applied
+Therefore, in a microservice architecture where one or more services use NoSQL databases, we can’t apply a two-phase commit.

 7. Introduction to Saga